wagslane/blog/content/posts/leave-scrum-to-rugby.md

 audio: []
 ---

-Scrum is a buzzword, the virtue signal of choice for middle-management in software organizations.
+Scrum is a buzzword, the virtue signal of choice for middle management in software organizations.

 If your goal as a manager is to implement a system by which you:

-* Speed up the appearance of progress
+* Speed up the *appearance* of progress
-* Pay for 2x the number of people you need
+* Pay for twice the amount of people you need
 * Gather approximate data based on meaningless metrics

 Then Scrum is exactly what you're looking for!